-One of the best ways to minimise the size of your toiletry bag while travelling is by purchasing solid alternatives to shampoo, shower gel, face wash and even moisturiser!
+One of the best ways to minimize the size of your toiletry bag while traveling is by purchasing solid alternatives to shampoo, shower gel, face wash, and even moisturizer!

 There are many good reasons for switching to bars and reducing the baggage size, and weight is only one of them!
 If you travel with hand luggage only with liquid restrictions, bars come in handy as they are not restricted and airport security checks.
 Solid toiletries also contain fewer chemicals and toxins; some of them are even 100% pure and excellent for your body.
 And, if that hasn’t convinced you yet, buying solid toiletries dramatically reduces the use of plastic, and we all know how we need to do our bit for the environment.

 Many good brands specialize in toiletry bars, and you can easily find them on Amazon and even at your local drug store.
 I managed to find a lovely Garnier shampoo bar in Rossman which is a popular chain in Europe.
 Don’t be put off by the higher price of the shampoo bar because they will last you much longer than the liquid equivalent.